Brittingham Boathouse

 The Brittingham Boathouse is a historic boathouse along a bay of Lake Monona in Madison, Wisconsin.
 Built in 1909–10, it is the city's oldest extant public park building.
 In 1982 the boathouse was placed on the National Register of Historic Places.

 Despite its beautiful setting, the City of the Four Lakes had virtually no public parklands up to the 1890s.
 In 1894, a group of Madison's civic leaders formed the Madison Park and Pleasure Drive Association, aiming to open up and preserve scenic areas around Madison for the public to enjoy.
 This was a local manifestation of the progressive City Beautiful movement that emerged in many parts of the U.S. starting in the 1890s.
 More general goals were to improve the quality of life around Madison and promote the city's development.
 The Association played a large part in the creation of Tenney, Vilas and Brittingham Parks.

-Brittingham Park has roots in 1903 when the city bought a small parcel along Monona Bay.
-Instead of a beautiful park, it was marshy and "weedy, littered with kitchen garbage and dead fish, and a breeding ground for mosquitoes."
-At a 1904 meeting of the Pleasure Drive Association, a speaker pointed out that 90% of visitors to Madison traveled past the bay on the railroad, and proposed improving the "disease breeding hole" into a park.
-In 1905 lumber baron and philanthropist Thomas E. Brittingham donated an initial $8,000 to buy another 27 acres along the bay.
-Work proceeded to dredge sand from Lake Monona and use it to fill in the marshy areas, then cover that with soil and plantings.
-T.E.
-Brittingham funded a bathhouse and the new park was a success.
-In the 1910 season, Brittingham Park's bathhouse served 50,000 swimmers.
-It rented 300 bathing suits and on hot afternoons there was often a long line waiting to get a suit, still wet, as swimmers emerged from the water.
+Brittingham Park traces its origins to 1903, when the city acquired a small parcel of land along Monona Bay.
+At the time, the area was marshy and described as “weedy, littered with kitchen garbage and dead fish, and a breeding ground for mosquitoes,” rather than a suitable public park.

+At a 1904 meeting of the Pleasure Drive Association, it was noted that 90% of visitors to Madison passed the bay by railroad, and a proposal was made to transform the “disease breeding hole” into a park.
+In 1905, lumber baron and philanthropist Thomas E. Brittingham donated an initial $8,000 to acquire an additional 27 acres along the bay.
+Development work involved dredging sand from Lake Monona to fill the marshy areas, followed by soil covering and landscaping.
+Brittingham also financed the construction of a bathhouse, contributing to the park’s early success.

+By the 1910 season, the bathhouse at Brittingham Park served approximately 50,000 swimmers.
+It rented out 300 bathing suits, and on hot afternoons long queues often formed, with patrons waiting to use suits that were still wet as others exited the water.